-Already Completed a Basic Mediation Training?
+Aready Completed a Basic Mediation Training?

-If you are interested in becoming a volunteer with Neighbor-to-Neighbor and have already completed a 30+ hour Basic Mediation Training, please fill in the below form and submit to firstname.lastname@example.org
+If you are interested in becoming a volunteer with Neighbor-to-Neighbor and have already completed a 32+ hour Basic Mediation Training, please fill in the below form and submit to firstname.lastname@example.org

-Small Claims Mediation Training
+MMHP Mediation Training Registration

 Small claims courts all across Oregon offer free mediation services to plaintiffs and defendants prior to parties presenting their case before a judge.
 This training will cover how small claims mediation fits into the broader small claims court process, the implications of mediating in a court process, and the types of cases you will mediate the most in small claims court.
 N2N’s interactive approach means you will be participating in role plays mediations, group discussions, and activities throughout the training.

 Mediation works, and few places are better to advance and hone your mediation skills than in small claims court.